The Story of the Poseidon Collection

 Call of the Running Tide

-That night I fell into a deep sleep on the sun-warmed island sands.
-Soft waves and a gentle breeze caressed me down into darkness.
+That night I drifted into deep sleep on the sun-warmed island sands.
+Soft waves, wine and a gentle breeze carried me down into darkness.

-I awoke sharply to the sound of vast waters churning and boiling under a new morning sun.
+I awoke to the sudden churning of vast waters beneath a bright morning sun.
+The sea boiled.

-Seabirds, returning to the land, called out his name in their high voices.
-Poseidon, lord of the oceans, stood before me and I fell to my knees on the warm sands.
+Seabirds wheeled overhead, crying his name in high, ringing voices.
+Poseidon, Lord of the Oceans, stood before me.
+I fell to my knees on the warm sand, my fingers pushing through to the cold beneath.

 No comments yet.